-Figure 25 represents one of the two identical Terra Universal Fan Filter Units purchased by Aneuvas Technology, Inc. These FFUs are 70 lbs. and will be placed on top of both units to induce the positive pressure laminar airflow.
+Figure 22 represents one of the two identical Terra Universal Fan Filter Units purchased by Aneuvas Technology, Inc. These FFUs are 70 lbs. and will be placed on top of both units to induce the positive pressure laminar airflow.

-Table 12 shows all the material that was used for both the room and the hood.
-The manufacturing of the room and the hood has been completed and delivered to Aneuvas Technology Inc. All remaining material can be seen in Appendix 10.5 the BOM.
+Table 10 shows all the material that will be used for both the room and the hood.
+From Table 10 what is not highlighted has is what currently has been manufactured.
+The yellow highlight indicates that we have the material ready, but haves not been manufactured it yet.
+Lastly, what is highlighted in orange is the material that has not been purchased and has not been manufactured at this point.
+All remaining material can be seen in Appendix 10.5 the BOM.
 A schedule, as seen in Appendix 10.6, (see appendix F) was created to outline all the needed deliverables to reach the final model.
 This will detail all the work that has been completed, and all the upcoming milestones needed to accomplish the final design for the room and the hood.

-Figure 25.
+Figure 22:.
 Terra Universal Whisper Flow 2'x4' Fan Filter Unit